Developing Resilience as a Manager

 Resilience is about behaviors, thoughts, and actions that anyone can learn, practice, and develop the components of connection, wellness, healthy thinking, and finding meaning.

 Here are some ways managers can help build resilience on their teams, and for themselves:

 Build connections and prioritize relationships

 If you are working on a newly remote team, creating or maintaining connections can be difficult.
-Most “face to face” time is probably now spent on video calls.
-Participants will all have different communication styles, and some may want more personal time, while others may want “just the facts.”
-This is a good time to work on empathy and listening skills – and frankly, video can be a distraction.
-We don’t hold in-person meetings in front of a mirror – but now we are conducting many meetings via video chat.
+Most of your "connected" time is now spent on video calls.
+Participants will all have different communication styles, and some may want more personal time, while others may want “just the facts”.
+This is a good time to work on empathy and listening skills—and frankly, video can be a distraction.

-Don’t assume creating better connections with your team has to be done solely by video – ask if they would rather take a “walking meeting” or share screens and documents instead.
+If you haven't already, don't assume creating better connections with your team has to be done solely by video—ask if they would rather take a “walking meeting” or share screens and documents instead.
 And of course, building connections doesn’t have to be through meetings either!
 Look for ways to build rapport without imposing your style on others.
-One way I do this with my team is being deliberate about taking their Everything DiSC style and preferences into consideration when we meet.
+One way I do this with my team is being deliberate about taking their Everything DiSC® style and preferences into consideration when we meet.
 If I know a team member’s communication preferences, I can adapt that to our meeting structure.

-One thing about the times we are in – for many, personal “space” and mental health is taking a back seat to pivoting, reacting, and just keeping our heads above water.
+One thing about the times we are in—for many, personal “space” and mental health is taking a back seat to just keeping our heads above water.
 Set an example for your team by having conversations about the pressures you are individually feeling.
 Ask them in 1:1s if they need help, want to vent, and if they are getting enough personal time or space to foster their mental well-being.
 Be prepared to hear negative feelings and resist the urge to be the “fix it friend”.

 Promote Healthy Thinking and Purposefulness